LUO FM

 By Golden Vicky Ayiro

-Local leaders in Pader District have raised alarm over human activities that are contributing to declining soil fertility, posing a threat to agricultural productivity.
+Local leaders in Pader District have raised concerns over human activities contributing to declining soil fertility, threatening agricultural productivity.

-Among the activities cited are bricklaying, commonly done between December and March, and large-scale tree cutting.
-These practices, officials say, are stripping the soil nutrients and leaving land bare, making it more vulnerable to extreme heat and climate-related challenges.
+Among the activities cited are bricklaying, commonly carried out between December and March, and large-scale tree cutting.
+Officials say these practices strip the soil of essential nutrients and leave land bare, making it more vulnerable to extreme heat and other climate-related challenges.

-Other activities cited also include the use of heavy machinery, monocropping, and excessive pesticide and fertilizer use which degrades soil quality, pollutes water sources and contributes to biodiversity loss.
+Other activities highlighted include the use of heavy machinery, monocropping, and excessive use of pesticides and fertilisers, which degrade soil quality, pollute water sources, and contribute to biodiversity loss.

-Cultural Chief Rwot P’otongo Kasimiro Ongom attributed the degradation to a negative mindset toward the environment.
-“People have a tendency to cut down large numbers of trees without replacing them,” he said.
+Cultural Chief Rwot P’otongo Kasimiro Ongom attributed the degradation to a negative attitude towards the environment.
+“People tend to cut down large numbers of trees without replacing them,” he said.
 “Afforestation and reforestation are key to greening our environment, promoting rainfall, and ensuring high crop yields.”

-On the practice of bricklaying, the Chief lamented that in the past, farmland was respected, and only crop cultivation was allowed.
-“Today, land is used for activities that harm its fertility,” he added.
-While acknowledging that burnt bricks contribute to durable house construction, Rwot Kasimiro expressed concern that the topsoil removed during bricklaying is non-renewable and does not easily decompose, leaving farmland permanently degraded.
+On the practice of bricklaying, the Chief noted that in the past farmland was respected and reserved strictly for crop cultivation.
+“Today, land is being used for activities that harm its fertility,” he added.
+While acknowledging that burnt bricks contribute to durable house construction, Rwot Kasimiro expressed concern that the topsoil removed during bricklaying is non-renewable and does not easily regenerate, leaving farmland permanently degraded.

-Experts warn that without immediate corrective measures, the district risks long-term declines in agricultural productivity and environmental sustainability.
+Experts warn that without immediate corrective measures, the district faces long-term declines in both agricultural productivity and environmental sustainability.